SAP/spartacus-docs/_pages/dev/lazy-loading-guide.md

 ```

-Even though the primary use case for `MODULE_INITIALIZER` is to run when a module is lazily loaded, the `MODULE_INITIALIZER` functions will still run if the module in which it is defined is configured to be eagerly loaded (loaded when the app starts, the default way to import modules).
-Should an eager loading configuration be applied on a module designed for lazy loading, the `MODULE_INITIALIZER` functions are run during the Angular app boostrap sequence.
+Even though the primary use case for `MODULE_INITIALIZER` is to run when a module is lazy loaded, the `MODULE_INITIALIZER` functions will still run if the module in which it is defined is configured to be eagerly loaded (loaded when the app starts, the default way to import modules).
+Should an eager loading configuration be applied on a module designed for lazy loading, the `MODULE_INITIALIZER` functions are run during the Angular app bootsrap sequence.

-`MODULE_INITIALIZER` handles init function return values like `APP_INITIALIZER` does.
-The result of the initializer functions is ignored unless it is a Promise.
-The `MODULE_INITIALIZER` will gather and wait for all resulting Promise objects to be resolved before before allowing the loading process to resume.
-The result values of the promises are otherwise ignored.

-If an error is thrown by an initialization function or if its returned Promise is rejected, the loading process is expected to be interrupted.
-If the error occurs in a lazy loading scenario, the moodule loadinig process is aborted.
-If the error occurs in an eager loading scenario, the app will not properly initialize.
+An init function provided by `MODULE_INITIALIZER` will only run when the module is loaded.
+This means that if a module is lazy loaded, the init function will run before the module is loaded, but it will not run when the app is initialized.
+If a module is configured for eager loading, the init function will only run when the app is initialized.

+If any of the init functions returns a Promise, app initialization or module loading does not complete until the Promise is resolved.
+If one Promise is rejected, the app initialization or module loading will be initerrupted.
+The same beheviour applies if an init function throws an error: the app initialization or module loading will be initerrupted.

+`MODULE_INITIALIZER` is a feature of the Spartacus lazy loading mechanism described in this guide.
+It will not work for other lazy loading mechanisms like the out of the box route based lazy loading from Angular.

 ## Preparing Libraries to Work with Lazy Loading